newrelic/node-newrelic/README.md

   them.
 If you see data you don't expect on New Relic and have the time to produce a reduced version of the code that is producing the strange data, it will be used to improve the agent and you will have the Node team's gratitude.
-* There is an error tracer in the Node agent, but it's a work in progress.
-  In particular, it still does not intercept errors that may already be handled by frameworks.
-Also, parts of it depend on the [domain](http://nodejs.org/api/domain.html) API added in Node 0.8, and domain-specific functionality will not work in apps running in Node 0.6.x.
 * The CPU and memory overhead incurred by the Node agent is relatively minor (~1-10%, depending on how much of the instrumentation your apps end up using).
 GC activity is significantly increased while the agent is active,